-In order to get some more practice with this extra step, open the flower document found in the downloads for this lesson.
-Then in the menu bar, choose image, duplicate to create a copy.
-Click okay.
-And then you can close the original flower file.
-So the first thing to do is to desaturate the flower by pressing shift control U in windows or shift command U on a Mac.
+In order to get some extra practice using that extra step, open the flower document found in the downloads for this lesson.
+Then in the menu bar, choose file, duplicate to create a copy.
+Click okay and then close the original flower file.
+Then in the menu bar, choose window, images, consolidate all two tabs.

+So we're going to do the exact same thing with this flower that we did with the paper.
+So you use the keyboard shortcut to desaturate the flower.
+Press shift control U in windows or shift command U on a Mac.
 Then press control J in windows or command J on a Mac to duplicate the layer.
 Then in the layers panel, change the blend mode of this layer to screen.
-Then press control J in windows or command J on a Mac to duplicate this layer as many times as needed to turn it white.
-But because we've lost some of the detail, we need to bring that back.
-So then in the layers panel and click on the create a new fill or adjustment layer icon and choose levels.
+Now press control J in windows or command J on a Mac a few more times until the flower looks white.
+Then in the layers panel, click on the create a new fill or adjustment layer icon and choose levels.
+We need to bring the detail back.
+So click on this gray upper gray slider and drag it to the right until the detail for the flower is back.
+That looks pretty good.
+So then we can close the levels layer.

-In the dialog box, click and drag the upper or gray mid-tone slider over to the right until the detail has been returned, right about there looks pretty good.
-And then we will close the levels dialog box.
-So in order to make this look like a real white flour, we need to add some kind of a tint to it.
+In order to make this look more like a real white flower, we need to add some kind of a tint to it.
 Right now the flower looks very sterile, but adding a tint will make it look much more lifelike.
 To do that, click on the create a new fill or adjustment layer icon and choose solid color.
-In the dialog box, use the hex number FFFEF8 and then click okay to close the color picker.
-Then in the menu bar, choose layer, create clipping mask.
-And then change the blend mode of this layer to color.
+Then in the dialog box, select a very light cream color or use a specific hex number.
+I'm using hex number FFFEF7 and then click okay to close the color picker.
+Then in the menu bar, choose layer, create clipping mask, and then in the layers panel, change the blend mode of this layer to color.
 At this point, the flower is ready for saving.
-Save this file with the unique name as a flat PNG, just make sure to include the original file name in there so that you know who to credit in the future.
+Save this file as a flat PNG with a unique name.
+Just make sure to include the original file name so you know who to credit in the future.